knative/eventing/docs/spec/overview.md

    _Callable_) and optional storage of a returned event.

  * A **Source** represents an ongoing selection of events from an external system.
-A Flow is used to connect these events to subsequent processing steps.
+A Subscription is used to connect these events to subsequent processing steps.

  * A **Channel** provides event storage and fanout of events from a well-known input address to multiple outputs described by Subscriptions.